kkinnear/zprint/README.md

 will cause all of the external forms of configuration (e.g. .zprintrc, environment variables, and Java system properties) to be read and converted again.

-#### Environment variables: __DEPRECATED__

-You can specify an individual configuration element by specifying the key as the environment variable name and the value as the value of the environment variable.
-For example, to specify the indent for a map to be 0, you would say

-`export zprint__map__indent=0`

-which yields this change to the options map:

-`{:map {:indent 0}}`

-where a double underline `__` translates to a level in the map, and a single underline `_` translates into a dash.
-Thus

-`export zprint__pair_fn__hang?=true`

-will yield

-`{:pair-fn {:hang? true}}`

-Note that the strings `true` and `false` will be converted into their boolean equivalents.

-You can add (or change) functions in the :fn-map with environment variables.
-Special processing is invoked when something inside the :fn-map is specified, causing the final token of the environment variable to become a string and the value of the environment variable is coerced to a keyword.
-Thus, to add the function `new-fn` as an `:arg1` function, use

-`export zprint__fn_map__new_fn=arg1`

-which will merge this map

-`{:fn-map {"new-fn" :arg1}}`

-into the existing `:fn-map`.
-Alas, there is no way to use environment variables to affect a function with an underscore in its function name.

-The values of the environment variable are converted into EDN data.
-Numbers become actual numbers, data structures become data structures, and everything else becomes a string.
-There are not a lot of data structures in the options map, but the `:map :key-order` key takes a vector of keys to place first when formatting a map.
-You would specify the following `:key-order`

-`{:map {:key-order [:name "important"]}}`

-like this

-`export zprint__map__key_order='[:name "important"]'`

-Note that these values are only read and converted when zprint initially configures itself, which is at the first use of a zprint or czprint function.
-You can invoke `(configure-all!)` at any later time which will cause all of the external forms of configuration (e.g. .zprintrc, environment variables, and Java system properties) to be read and converted again.

-#### Java Properties: __DEPRECATED__

-You can also specify individual configuration elements using Java properties.
-In Java properties, a dot is turned into a hypen (dash), and an underscore represents a level in the map.
-Thus,

-`System.setProperty("zprint_map_indent" "0")`

-will create the map

-`{:map {:indent 0}}`

-to be merged into the internal options map.
-Similar to environment variables, numeric strings become numbers, strings with the value `true` and `false` are turned into booleans, and you can specify a structure, so to set the `:key-order` to `["first" :second]` you would specify the Java property as:

-`System.setProperty("zprint_map_key.order" "[\"first\" :second]")`

-or in Clojure

-`(System/setProperty "zprint_map_key.order" "[\"first\" :second]")`

-Note that these values are only read and converted when zprint initially configures itself, which is at the first use of a zprint or czprint function.
-You can invoke `(configure-all!)` at any later time which will cause all of the external forms of configuration (e.g. .zprintrc, environment variables, and Java system properties) to be read and converted again.

 #### set-options!